Oops and Daisies

 • Shop

-Lately, Little Miss has been climbing into our window seat when my husband leaves for work, opening the window, and yelling, “bye daddy!
+Lately, Little Miss has been climbing into our window seat when my husband leaves for work, opening the window, and yelling, “Bye daddy!
 I love you so much!”
-It is so incredibly sweet and endearing.
+It’s incredibly sweet and endearing.

 “Nothing is impossible.
 The word itself says ‘I’m possible’!” ~ Little Miss rocking an Audrey Hepburn tee. <3